Luke Northmore: Club career

 After university, in 2019, Northmore moved to Premiership club Harlequins.
 In his first season at the club he started in the 2019–20 Premiership Rugby Cup final which they lost against Sale Sharks to finish runners up.

 Northmore was a replacement in the Premiership final against Exeter Chiefs on 26 June 2021 as Harlequins won the game 40–38 in the highest scoring Premiership final ever to become league champions.

 In April 2024, Northmore scored twice against league leaders Northampton Saints in a 41-32 victory at Twickenham Stadium for the Big Summer Kick Off.
 The following month he started in their European Rugby Champions Cup semi-final elimination against Toulouse.

 International career

 Northmore was called up to the senior England squad for the 2022 Six Nations Championship.

-In July 2025, he made his debut for the senior side in the second test of the 2025 summer tour, assisting the first try of the match scored by Seb Atkinson in a 22–17 victory over Argentina to help claim a 2–0 series victory.
-In the following game, he scored his first try during a 40–5 victory over the United States.
+In July 2025, Northmore made his debut for the senior side in the second test of the 2025 summer tour, assisting the first try of the match scored by Seb Atkinson in a 22–17 victory over Argentina to help claim a 2–0 series victory.
+In the last game of the tour, Northmore scored his first international try during a 40–5 victory over the United States.